Coaching Over Feedback

 Even when we are clear about our own perspectives and desires, they can be evolved through simple (coaching-like) questions such as, “What now?” and “How might you do that?”
 If you haven’t yet tried coaching, give it a try with a pro.
 It sure beats the alternative of digging your heels into your worldview, losing potential connection with others, and stagnating in your own growth journey.

-This Week: Think of a person with whom you are doing more telling (via feedback) than asking (via curiosity and/or coaching).
+This Week’s Challenge: Think of a person with whom you are doing more telling (via feedback) than asking (via curiosity).
 Assuming you firmly believe that what you have said (or why say anything at all – right?), now tell yourself where you might be wrong.
 It’s hard to do, right?!
 To be clear, this is not about being right or made wrong – rather, it’s a radical way to explore alternative perspectives on your own (before you share them).
 After trying this, I would offer two questions instead of giving you feedback (pun intended): What did you learn from this?
 And where or with whom could you benefit from being more curious?

 Please leave a comment or suggestion for a video you love so others can be impacted by your leadership.